kmayerb/tcrdist2/docs/Examples.rst

 #.
 Create an instance of the :py:class:`tcrdist.repertoire.TCRrep` class
    initialized with the `t_df_mus` DataFrame.
-   Upon initialization, the :py:attr:`organism` argument must be set to "mouse" and the correctly formatted input data passed to the :py:attr:`cell_df' argument.
-The data is stored as :py:attr:`tcrdist.repertoire.TCRrep.cell_df`.
+    - Upon initialization, the :py:attr:`organism` argument must be set to "mouse"
-   You are encouraged to examine it to acquaint yourself with tcrdist2 input data fields:
+    - The data is now stored as :py:attr:`tcrdist.repertoire.TCRrep.cell_df`.

    .. code-block:: python